Shakikka/spicy-spaceman/README.md

 ## App Overview

-The Spicy Spaceman is a web app that consumes the __ NASA API
+The Spicy Spaceman is a web app that consumes the NASA APOD API.
+It allows a user to see Images with information about that imagefrom September 15th, 2021 to present day.
+Users can also like and dislike images.

 ## Tech Stack